Julio-CSilva/Programming-exercise/README.md

 # Programming-with-Cpp
- Repository containing codes made with C++, carrying out the activities of the URI platform.
+ Repository containing codes made with C++ and others languages, carrying out the activities of the Beecrowd platform.